cdp-ucsc/doc/cdp-docs/docs/onboarding/local_development_setup_instructions.md

 ### 1. Install Visual Studio Code (VSCode)
 Visual Studio Code (VSCode) is the integrated development environment (IDE) of choice for our developers.
 Download VSCode [here](https://code.visualstudio.com/) for your specific operating system (OS).

-For Windows developers, set the default shell for VSCode's integrate terminal as `Git Bash`.
+For Windows developers, set the default shell for VSCode's integrated terminal as `Git Bash`.
 To do this go to Settings and in the search bar enter `Terminal>Integrated>Default Profile` and for Windows select `Git Bash` from the dropdown box.

 ![Windows VSCode Default Shell](/img/onboarding/windows_vscode_terminal_default.png)